-Asheville and the surrounding villages are artwork themselves.
+The area’s architecture – heavily influenced by the Art Deco era – sets the stage for a perfect creative backdrop.
 Fine craftsmen and architects outdid each other in the days of opulence and speculation at the dawn of the last century.
-The Great Depression ended the boom, but the buildings lived on, escaping the urban renewal that brought a sameness to America’s other cities.
-In Asheville, you can walk the 30 stations of the Urban Trail and learn more about the rich history of our city, from drover crossroad to the era of the grand hotels to today’s colorful cosmopolitan atmosphere.
+The Great Depression ended the boom, but the buildings lived on, escaping the urban renewal that brought a sameness to many of America’s other cities.
+In Asheville, you can walk the 30 stations of the Urban Trail and learn more about the rich history of our city, from drover crossroads and the era of the grand hotels to today’s colorful, cosmopolitan atmosphere.